-You’ve got to try this smoked burgers recipe with an amazing dry rub.
+You’ve got to try this Traeger smoked burgers recipe with an amazing dry rub.
 No need for sauce to give these hamburgers tons of flavor!
-Try them on your Green Mountain or Traeger smoker this week!
+Try them on your Green Mountain, electric smoker or Traeger loaded up this week!

 Then you’ll want to pick up some ground beef and make patties.
 Ours came already formed and were angus burgers.
 It is really up to you what type of meat you want to use.

 Smoking Burgers at 250

 You can throw them in as is but adding a dry rub to this smoked burgers recipe really adds a lot of flavor to anything you smoke we feel, like the one we used in our how to smoke salmon post.
 It’s super popular and I think the rub is the key to it’s popularity.